 Your doctor will likely recommend testing for TB before prescribing Tremfya.
 This is true even if you have never had TB.
 Your doctor will also monitor for symptoms of TB while you are taking Tremfya.

 If you have symptoms of TB while taking Tremfya, tell your doctor immediately.
-If reactivation of TB occurs, your doctor will likely pause Tremfya until your TB has been treated.
+If TB reactivates, your doctor will likely pause Tremfya until you have received treatment for TB.
 Or your doctor may stop your Tremfya treatment and recommend another treatment option for plaque psoriasis or active psoriatic arthritis.

 Headache